Gyja/frugal-architect/README.md

 ---

 ### Why did I do this?
 I wanted to add some personas to the story that Werner wrote as well as keeping a record for myself on Werner's messaging.
-It's to good to gloss over ;) - Thanks Werner, insightful as always!
+It's to good too gloss over ;) - Thanks Werner, insightful as always!